MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

 This article applies to System Center 2012 R2 Configuration Manager.
-For information on how to deploy Office 365 ProPlus with Configuration Manager version 1702 or later, see [Deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch)](deploy-office-365-proplus-with-configuration-manager.md).
+For information on how to deploy Microsoft 365 Apps with Configuration Manager version 1702 or later, see [Deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch)](deploy-office-365-proplus-with-configuration-manager.md).

-If you use Microsoft Endpoint Configuration Manager to deploy software, such as Office, to users and computers in your organization, you can also use that existing Configuration Manager environment to deploy Office 365 ProPlus.
-By using Configuration Manager, you can control which users and computers get Office 365 ProPlus, where they get the installation files from, and when the Office 365 ProPlus installation occurs.
+If you use Microsoft Endpoint Configuration Manager to deploy software, such as Office, to users and computers in your organization, you can also use that existing Configuration Manager environment to deploy Microsoft 365 Apps.
+By using Configuration Manager, you can control which users and computers get Microsoft 365 Apps, where they get the installation files from, and when the Microsoft 365 Apps installation occurs.

-For example, you can control network bandwidth usage by placing the Office 365 ProPlus installation files on a distribution point within your organization's network, instead of having users install Office 365 ProPlus directly from the Internet.
-Keep in mind, however, that even if you're installing Office 365 ProPlus from a location within your network, the computer where Office 365 ProPlus is installed still needs access to the Internet to be able to [active Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md#BKMK_ActivatingO365PP).
+For example, you can control network bandwidth usage by placing the Microsoft 365 Apps installation files on a distribution point within your organization's network, instead of having users install Microsoft 365 Apps directly from the Internet.
+Keep in mind, however, that even if you're installing Microsoft 365 Apps from a location within your network, the computer where Microsoft 365 Apps is installed still needs access to the Internet to be able to [active Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md#BKMK_ActivatingO365PP).

-The steps that follow are for System Center 2012 R2 Configuration Manager, but you can also deploy Office 365 ProPlus by using System Center 2012 Configuration Manager or Configuration Manager 2007 R2.
+The steps that follow are for System Center 2012 R2 Configuration Manager, but you can also deploy Microsoft 365 Apps by using System Center 2012 Configuration Manager or Configuration Manager 2007 R2.

 ## Prepare the Office 365 ProPlus installation files to be deployed by Configuration Manager

 To get started, download the Office Deployment Tool from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065) to a shared folder on your organization's network.
 Then, use the Office Deployment Tool to [download the Office 365 ProPlus installation files](overview-of-the-office-2016-deployment-tool.md#BKMK_downloadinstallationfiles) from the Internet to the same shared folder.

-Next, edit the configuration.xml, and review [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md) to decide how you want to install Office 365 ProPlus.
-The following example shows a configuration.xml that you can use to install the 32-bit, English version of Office 365 ProPlus.
+Next, edit the configuration.xml, and review [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md) to decide how you want to install Microsoft 365 Apps.
+The following example shows a configuration.xml that you can use to install the 32-bit, English version of Microsoft 365 Apps for enterprise.

 ```xml
 <Configuration>